samir-haliru/init-scripts/README.md

-# Ready-to-use UpCloud initialzation scripts
+# Ready-to-use UpCloud initialization scripts
 A collection of ready-to-use initialization scripts that can be used with new UpCloud server deployments

 Initialization scripts (init-scripts) are automation scripts that execute only once - during a cloud server's very first boot after deployment.
 The scripts use regular shell script syntax but differ in their execution context as they run automatically during initial server startup.